AzureCloudWorkshops/ACW-InfrastructureAsCode/Part2-BuildingTheInfrastructure.md

 With everything in place to deploy, it's time to get the automation in place to execute the deployment.
 This will be done via GitHub Actions.
 Since the choice exists to do this with either bicep or terraform, this walkthrough will show how to do this with both.
 The only part that will be different is the deployment action and the actual files used for deployment.
 The rest of the workflow will generally be the same.

+### Create starter files (Terraform only)

+In order to test the automation for Terraform you first need to create a couple files to get you started:

+- Create a folder called `Part2` inside the terraform folder you created in part 1 of this workshop.
+- Create a `deployContactWebArchitecture.tf` and providers.tf file in the `Part2` folder as well.
+- Push the files to your repo.

 1. Navigate to the `Actions` tab of your repository and select `set up a workflow yourself`.

     !["Actions -> Set up a workflow yourself"](images/Part2-common/image0021-actionworkflow.png)